aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## Initializing Tatin

-As already mentioned, Tatin comes with a self-initializing feature: once installed, any suitable version of Dyalog will provide a list of the Tatin user commands once you enter:
+Once installed, any suitable version of Dyalog will provide a list of the Tatin user commands once you enter:

 ```
       ]tatin -?